We love stories about tricksters who get away with stuff. But we don’t want them to get away with stuff forever. We want them to be found out.

 The masks used in ancient Greek theatre are based on the culture of the ancient Dionysian cult.
 Thespis was the first writer to use a mask in stage writing.
 Members of the chorus wore masks to distinguish them from the main actors.
 There was a good logistical reason for this: The same actors were able to play a variety of roles in the same play.
 Also, the actors were men.
 Masks allowed them to play women, starting a tradition which is still utilised today (problematically).

->

-> Another logistical reason for stage masks: A bland-featured mask utilised over and over again takes attention away from the individual character and forces the audience to focus on that character’s actions.
+Another logistical reason for stage masks: A bland-featured mask utilised over and over again distracts from the individual character and forces the audience to focus on that character’s actions.

->

-> Posing As Someone You’re Not
+Posing As Someone You’re Not

->

-> These characters are based on the ancient trickster archetype, which audiences love.
+These characters are based on the ancient trickster archetype.

->

-> - Bluffing to secure social or economic advantage (Jen Barber in The IT Crowd).
+- Bluffing to secure social or economic advantage (Jen Barber in The IT Crowd).

 - Dressing in disguise to get away with a crime (the pigeon in the pilot episode of We Bare Bears)